 Peace officers and reserve law enforcement officers

-Continuing Education & Professional Credits0.2 CEUs
+Continuing Education and Professional Credits0.2 CEUs

 Texas Commission on Law Enforcement (TCOLE)